 Facility Campsites Other Features Notes The trail is 7 miles one way.
-Private Sector Fac rilities Scenic Meadows RV Park 1 Showers, restrooms, water, and electricity Eagle Cap Chalets and Park at the River 48 full hookup sites and overflow area Showers, restrooms, and laundry facilities Nonprofit Facilitie es Boy Scout Camp This camp is owned by Blue Mountain Council of the Boy Scouts of America called Wa-La-Moot-Kin-Lodge.
+Private Sector Fac ilities Scenic Meadows RV Park 16 RV spaces with hookups and 2 tent spaces Showers, restrooms, water, and electricity Eagle Cap Chalets and Park at the River 48 full hookup sites and overflow area Showers, restrooms, and laundry facilities Nonprofit Facilitie s Boy Scout Camp This camp is owned by Blue Mountain Council of the Boy Scouts of America called Wa-La-Moot-Kin-Lodge.
 Wallowa Lake Camp This camp is owned by the United Methodist Church.